MetalRain/python-lazy-value/README.md

 Simplest example is [lazy_aggregate](https://github.com/MetalRain/python-lazy-value/blob/main/main.py#L4)

-I was thinking what else behaves like that, spreadsheets, neural networks and tried to build simple fully connected neural network with this, example for that in [backprop]([https://github.com/MetalRain/python-lazy-value/blob/main/main.py#L4](https://github.com/MetalRain/python-lazy-value/blob/main/main.py#L26)https://github.com/MetalRain/python-lazy-value/blob/main/main.py#L26)
+I was thinking what else behaves like that, spreadsheets, neural networks and tried to build simple fully connected neural network with this, example for that in [backprop](https://github.com/MetalRain/python-lazy-value/blob/main/main.py#L26)

+I didn't quite get it working, I think I'm missing the derivates and gradient descent part, while error gets calculated my solution doesn't attribute it correctly to neurons and model doesn't learn at all.